 In addition to theory, our study programs emphasize practical courses that allow students to obtain practical experience.
-For obtaining the practical experience in the Bachelor program, students need to do a Softwarepraktikum that is the key part of the Bachelor thesis.
-More information on the procedure for performing a Bachelor’s dissertation at the Alpen-Adria-Universität Klagenfurt are available at Completing your programme/Bachelor’s dissertations.
+For obtaining the practical experience in the Bachelor program, students need to do a Softwarepraktikum that is the key part of the Bachelor’s thesis.
+More information on the required procedure for finishing your Bachelor’s studies at the Alpen-Adria-Universität Klagenfurt are available at Completing your programme/Bachelor’s theses.
+Detailed information about writing a Bachelor’s thesis in the specialization Interactive Systems you find here.

 The Softwarepraktikum is a project in industry or in research usually performed by a team of 2-3 students.
 Each team is guided by a member of the academic staff and supervised by a professor.

 Available projects and projects in progress are listed below.
 Please do also check the web-sites of the research groups and notices from companies at the institute’s information board for more information and available projects.